CarlosQuijada211/CNC-Homemade-Writing-Machine/README.md

 CNC Homemade writing machine made from cardboard and easily accesible materials, and driven by stepper motors, capable of rendering vector graphics using G-code-like instructions.

 ## Project Overview

 ### Introduction
-This is a custom-built CNC writing machine constructed primarily from cardboard and widely available electronic components.
-It operates using stepper motors and executes simplified, G-code-inspired instructions to reproduce vector-based line drawings.
-The design emphasizes affordability and accessibility, requiring no precision-manufactured parts or specialized fabrication tools.
+This CNC-style writing machine was built from scratch using simple, affordable materials—primarily cardboard, wooden rods, and widely available electronic components.
+Driven by stepper motors and powered by an Arduino Mega, the system interprets simplified, G-code-like instructions to produce vector-based line drawings.
+The entire build emphasizes accessibility over precision, avoiding specialized tools or factory-made parts.

 ### Motivation
-This project emerged from a desire to better understand how mechanical, electrical, and software systems integrate in robotics.
-I set out to build a fully functional plotter from scratch, not only to explore CNC principles, but also to challenge myself with constrained materials and minimal budget.
-Along the way, I learned about motion control, instruction parsing, mechanical stability, and iterative design.
-The process sharpened my skills in debugging, creative problem-solving, and making engineering trade-offs under tight resource limits.
+What began as a casual experiment with an Arduino board gradually evolved into a complete working machine.
+With no access to advanced tools or expensive components, the challenge became not just to build a CNC-like system, but to make it function using only what was on hand.
+The goal was never to create a replicable blueprint; it was about exploration, improvisation, and seeing how far careful iteration and creative problem-solving could take a simple idea.
+In the process, I learned a great deal about mechanical systems, instruction parsing, motion control, and the trade-offs involved when working within strict constraints.

 ### Features
-- Moves along two axes (X and Y)
+- Two-axis (X/Y) motion using threaded rods and stepper motors
-- Pen-lift mechanism controlled by servo motor
+- Servo-controlled pen lift mechanism
-- Executes a simplified vector instruction format inspired by G-code
+- Executes custom vector instructions inspired by G-code
-- Controlled via Arduino Mega + G-code parser
+- Arduino Mega-based control system with a basic instruction parser
-- Powered by external 12V (stepper) and 5V (servo) supplies
+- Powered by external 12V and 5V supplies

 ### Constraints and Scope
-- Not suitable for high-precision applications
+- Limited precision and drawing detail
-- Limited drawing area
+- Small drawing area (approx. 11.3 cm x 13.5 cm)
-- Limited to simple, not very detailed drawings
-- Paper must be manually positioned and taped down

-These limitations are by design, reflecting the project's educational and proof-of-concept focus rather than production use.
+- Manual paper alignment and tape-based mounting
+- Not designed for reproducibility or mass production

 ## Materials and Tools
 ### Electronics